 Sharing my revelations and discoveries with others through teaching and exhibiting my artwork is imperative.
 I believe that everyone is creative, and can tap into the joy of personal expression in many ways, through many means.
 I want to contribute to this in any way I can.
 I truly believe that when people discover and trust this inner knowledge and expression, it can change the world.

 Dianne Sonnenberg is an internationally-recognized mosaic artist born in Toronto, Ontario, Canada, and based in Austin, Texas.
 She has been involved in the global mosaic community for over 15 years, and is a member of The Society of American Mosaic Artists, The Texas Society of Sculptors, and the Austin Mosaic Guild.

 As a member of the Chippewas of Rama First Nation in Ontario, Canada, she endeavors to express herself on both personal and community levels.
 Dianne is passionate about her art, and has taught hundreds of students the wonderful art of mosaics.
 Her mosaics and sculptural works have won numerous awards, including Best Architectural Mosaic at the 2010 Mosaic Arts International Exhibit in Chicago, IL.

 Dianne is a member of the faculty at The Contemporary Austin Art School at Laguna Gloria, the Artistic Director at The Austin School of Mosaic Art (2017-2019), an instructor at Mosaic Arts Online, and is a sought-after instructor across the US and Canada.
-She was invited in June 2017 to attend the prestigious Clauiano Mosaic Symposium in a Clauiano, Italy as one of 9 artists worldwide.
+She has participated in numerous symposia and residencies both online and across the globe.